jafalter/mw-btc-swap/README.md

 `./mw-btc-swap import btc --swapid 8715159615153475876 --sk cPg1qrQrVDc6fvwSHWkGg64gVZHxekXQ7hU2AizkKWCpPxXvJm5J  --txid 3f11e68ec0798b3f550c99b232353f51ba9a2442c731580e521777c79c1829da --vout 1 --value 1826996 --pub_script 76a914137aabb97216f7bdf4d5f4a53fc9504b0dcc396488ac`

 If we look into `8715159615153475876.prv.json` we can see that now the Bitcoin UTXO has been imported.
-Since the value is greater then `1600` (the amount Bob wants to swap) he can now start listening for a trading counterpart using the listen command.
+Since the value is greater than `1600` (the amount Bob wants to swap) he can now start listening for a trading counterpart using the listen command.

-## listen
+### listen command

 The listen command starts the TCP server to listen and wait for a peer to run the Atomic Swap protocol with.
 Note that this command can only be started once enough inputs or coins have been imported such that a swap can take place.